-Virginia is a favorite destination for scenic drives and weekend getaways, especially during the fall and spring seasons.
-These five scenic destinations offer gorgeous views and a peaceful retreat from the city.
+Virginia is a favorite destination for scenic drives, beautiful views, and weekend getaways, especially during the fall and spring seasons.
+These five road trips offer gorgeous views and a peaceful retreat from the city.

 Colonial National Parkway

 One of the best scenic drives to enjoy late leaves in the fall - the 23-mile Colonial National Parkway connects the "Historic Triangle" of Jamestown and Yorktown and passes through Williamsburg.
 The Parkway is a peaceful and beautiful meander.
 Colonial Williamsburg is one of America's best family destinations.
 Historic Yorktown has a vibrant waterfront and historic homes.
 Jamestown's attractions detail the history of the earliest permanent English settlement in the New World along with the Virginia Indians who lived here long before.

 Generations of visitors have made annual drives along the Parkway to view its natural splendor and breathtaking views.
 Along the way are restaurants, hiking trails, and diverse overnight accommodations.
 Learn about the life of early mountain settlers and watch living history demonstrations at Humpback Rocks Visitor Center.
 Visit Mabry Mill, the most photographed site on the Parkway or take a ranger-led nature hike.
 Enjoy a romantic dinner at Chateau Morrisette Winery.
 Watch luthiers crafting fiddles and mandolins at the Blue Ridge Music Center.